De Luizenmoeder: Reception

 De Luizenmoeder became a success unexpectedly.
 It was hailed for its recognizability and its politically incorrect jokes about, for example, Zwarte Piet and gay parents.
 The first episode was seen live (and online the same day) by about 750,000 people, but another 850,000 people watched the episode online in the following six days.
 Its ratings quickly rose and peaked at episode 4, "Laat ze maar glanzen", which had almost 3.5 million live views and almost 4.75 million including online watching.
-Six out of the nine first season episodes were the best watched television programs on Dutch television of the week (online watching included).
+Six out of the nine first-season episodes were the best watched television programs on Dutch television of the week (online watching included).
 De Luizenmoeder broke several records: never before was a television show watched online so many times in the Netherlands, and it was the program with the highest ratings on NPO 3 since a new measurement method was introduced in 2008.

 Several parodies of the song "Hallo allemaal" ("Hello Everybody"), which is repeatedly sung by teacher Ank (Ilse Warringa), were created.
 One version was sung by comedian André van Duin, and multiple versions were created for the festival Carnival.

 De Luizenmoeder received the Zilveren Nipkowschijf, a Dutch television award, in June 2018.
 Besides, actress Ilse Warringa was awarded the Golden Calf for Best Actress in a Television Drama in October 2018 for her role in the series as Ank.
 That same month, Warringa won the Silver Television Star during the Golden Televizier-Ring Gala for her role in the series.
 De Luizenmoeder was also nominated for the Golden Televizier Ring, but it did not win the award.

+Film

+A film sequel was announced in February 2020.
+It was theatrically released in July 2021.
+The film depicts Ank, Helma, Hannah and Nancy trying to keep the school running during the COVID-19 pandemic after principal Anton's death.
+A new interim principal and his plans to digitalise education cause tension among the teachers and students.

+Returning cast member Ilse Warringa made her directorial debut.
+The cast from the series reprised their roles (except for Diederik Ebbinge, Henry van Loon and Vincent Rietveld).